bizprat/ip2asn/README.md

 # IP2ASN

-Find ASN, country, CIDR, registrar, registration date and description of IP address
+Find ASN, country, CIDR, registrar, registration date and description of IP address (works for both IPv4 and IPv6).
+There is no limit for the query.

 ## How to use

-Deploy the code to server and pass the IP addresses separated by comma.
+Deploy the code to server and open the URL in the browser.
+To find the details of any IP pass it in the URL like the example given below.

 **Example:**